palewire/first-athena-query/docs/upload.md

 The script deposited our data in a subdirectory called `example-data` in our bucket, which is where we will ask Athena to direct its queries.

 :::{admonition} Note
-If you decide to run our script, be aware that these files are pretty big, so the script can take several hours.
-You’ll also need to adapt the Amazon credentials to suit your account.
+If you decide to run our script, be aware that these files are pretty big, so the process can take several hours.
+You’ll also need to adapt the Amazon credentials to suit your account, which will require creating an API key, a task we don't cover in this guide.

 There are different methods for keeping your laptop awake long enough to run scripts like this.
 [Caffeinate](https://ss64.com/mac/caffeinate.html), for example, is a terminal-based command that keeps your computer from sleeping while running.
 For this data-wrangling mission, we used a good old-fashioned video player to keep the laptop awake; specifically, we used [“Nick Offerman's 'Yule Log' Ten Hour Version”](https://www.youtube.com/watch?v=_StgHl92v5Q).
 :::